Philadelphia, PA

 In two days’ time, after a lengthy discussion about our relationship, we will drive through Wawa, Pennsylvania, in silence.
 She will speak only to point out the company’s corporate offices.

-But tonight, she is spilling chipotle sauce on her sleeve and reminiscing about her Carl between mouthfuls of food.
+But tonight, she is spilling chipotle sauce on her sleeve and reminiscing about her boyfriend between mouthfuls of food.
 This is her favorite photo of him.
 On her phone screen she swipes to an unglamorous photo.
 Carl has snot dripping from his nose, tears streaming out of his eyes, and a laugh that is frozen in time.
 I laugh at one of Ross’s stories, overcoming the discomfort that discussions about dead boyfriends bring.
 I admire Carl’s smile.

 This is the beach in New Jersey where we sit the next evening.
 It took nearly two hours to drive here.
-I stare at the Atlantic Ocean’s waves while they crash onto the frozen shore.
+I stare at the Atlantic Ocean’s waves as they crash onto the frozen shore.
 Ross leans her head onto my shoulder and the cold wind tears through our coats.
 On the horizon, we spot a cargo ship cruising by.

 “None of my friends have wanted to drive all the way out here,” Ross says.
 “It’s like 90 miles from Philly.”